servetti-polito/prometeo-iot-monitoring-platform/README.md

 ## Software Architecture

-The Promet&o architecture is based on three main software layers: the IoT layer, the data processing layer, and the application layer.
+The PROMET&O architecture is based on three main software layers: the IoT layer, the data processing layer, and the application layer.

 ![architecture](docs/images/architecture.png)

 ## Code Overview

-This repository contains the source code of the building blocs of the Promet&o project:
+This repository contains the source code of the building blocs of the PROMET&O project:
 - [web-app](./web-app/) contains the source code of the web application layer that comprises an ingress proxy and a React application with its own database and IAM server.
 - [grafana](./grafana/) is a fork of the [Grafana repo](https://github.com/grafana/grafana) that is used by the web application
 - [WS_Backend](./WS_Backend/) is planned to house the source code for the data processing layer in the near future.